top of page

 Do this: confirm the policy language before assuming it will pay for comparison

 Accidental death insurance vs employer life insurance: when it helps and where it can fall short.
 Here's the short version.
 Employer coverage is helpful, but it's rarely a complete plan.
-The two gaps people miss are portability (what happens when you leave) and the cause-of-death trigger in AD&D.
+The two gaps people miss are portability (what happens when you leave) and the cause-of-death trigger in AD&D. Employer-sponsored life insurance typically covers any cause of death, while AD&D only pays when the cause is a covered accident.
+That distinction is easy to overlook when both products appear on the same benefits enrollment form.
+Many employees assume they have comprehensive protection through work - the reality is they have a benefit tied to continued employment, and the trigger conditions may be narrower than expected.

 Many applicants ages 20-59 can apply for $50,000 to $300,000, and underwriting is streamlined (no medical questions).
 Approvals are often delivered within 24 hours.
 Coverage is generally available to U.S. citizens and permanent residents (green card holders).
 If you rely on work benefits, portability and personal ownership are key.
+An individually owned policy travels with you regardless of employer - it doesn't appear on a benefits portal that closes the day you leave.
+That structural difference is worth weighing when comparing what employer coverage actually provides versus what a portable individual policy provides.

 The full benefit stays in force until age 70, then steps down to 50% and remains at that level until the policy ends at age 80.
 If work coverage is your only coverage, job changes can create surprise gaps.
+Consider Marcus, a 42-year-old project manager who relied entirely on his employer's group AD&D plan.
+When his company was acquired and his position eliminated, his group coverage ended on his last day of employment.
+Because he hadn't set up individual coverage, he went uninsured for several months while navigating the job search - a gap he only recognized in hindsight when reviewing his options.

 To fill gaps beyond work coverage, quote here: https://instantquotes.instabrain.io/ This information is general and may not reflect every scenario.
 Coverage and rates aren't guaranteed and depend on underwriting and policy terms in your state.
-Disclaimer: This content is for general informational purposes only and isn't legal or tax advice.
-Policy availability, terms, and pricing vary by carrier and are subject to underwriting and state rules.
+For general information only; consult appropriate professionals for legal, tax, or medical advice.
+Final pricing and terms are set by the carrier's underwriting process within your state's regulatory framework.

 Frequently Asked Questions